 Property and equipment is stated at cost.
 Depreciation and amortization is calculated using the straight-line method over the estimated useful lives of the related assets.
-Estimated useful lives are 8 to 10 years for leasehold improvements and 5 years for other assets.
+Estimated useful lives are the lesser of 8 to 10 years or the term of the lease for leasehold improvements and 5 years for other assets.